 Your joints are designed to last a lifetime.
 But with wear-and-tear and unexpected injuries, modern medicine allows you to have them replaced.
 With advanced joint replacement procedures offered by George K. Myo, MD, of Arizona State Orthopaedics, you can restore your joints.
-Men and women in Chandler, Arizona, who have been through joint replacements with Dr. Myo enjoy a more active and pain-free life.
+Men and women in Chandler, Arizona and Scottsdale, Arizona, who have been through joint replacements with Dr. Myo enjoy a more active and pain-free life.

 If you have chronic joint pain, your orthopaedic practitioner starts by ordering an X-ray.
 This diagnostic test lets him get a glimpse of any damage or scar tissue in your joint.

 You might need joint replacement surgery if you have joint damage from:

 Because joint replacement surgery is invasive, it's always a last resort.
 Before surgery, you need to go through several weeks or months of exercise therapy or physical therapy.
 You may also need to try oral or injectable medications to see if they improve your condition.

 After exhausting all possible nonsurgical treatments with no relief, joint replacement surgery is your next step.